endocon/endocon.github.io/content-proposal/consulting.md

 	a.
 Main Headline

-		- Endo Consulting
-		- Dennis and Nolan Consulting
-		-
+		- Keesys

 	b.
 Supporting Headline

-		# - Creating Apps that Increase Your Profits
 		- Creating apps that reach out and pull in your customers

 	c.
 Reinforcement Statement

-		# - Creating apps that make you more money is what we do best.
 		- Get into the social media scene with your first smartphone app

 	d.
 Closing argument

-		- No harm in contacting us with an *idea*.
 		- Contact us.
 We want to hear your idea.

 2. Photos/Videos

-	- We should get some?
+	- We should get some...?

 3. Benefits/Features